Your budget must be submitted on the downloadable Project Budget template. It’s an Excel spreadsheet (".xls") file.

 No list can be exhaustive, but we do get asked what type of costs might ‘tick the box’:

-- Examples of eligible costs include: fees for project staff or freelance artists, training costs, production costs including materials, touring costs, marketing costs, translation costs, public engagement costs such as educational outreach work and audience development, costs for making your project more inclusive and accessible such as signed performances
+- Examples of eligible costs include: your fee to carry out the project, fees for project staff or freelance artists that you employ, training costs, production costs including materials, touring costs, marketing costs, translation costs, public engagement costs such as audience development, costs for making your project more inclusive and accessible such as signed performances

 And equally, those that do not: